Signed in as:

 “It’s nothing.
 I’m just trying to make sense of this,” I told him.

 The mech quickly exited the Tube, and Lencho tracked its path.
-“I think we should get out of here.”
+“I think we should get out of here.
+Whoever wanted him gone probably had a good reason.”

-“I don’t want to know the answers," Lencho said.
+“I don’t want to know the answers," Lencho said, still inspecting the Forensics Mech and the now pristine wall.
 "If this guy’s boss termed him, that’s enough reason for me to not get involved.
 I don’t want to look like a coward, but...”

 “Forget about your outward appearance, Lencho,” I said.